panuthept/fast-wikidata-db/README.md

 # fast-wikidata-db
-A python library provides a fastest way to retrieve data from Wikidata.
+A python library provides the fastest way to retrieve data from Wikidata.